esphome/esphome-docs/index.rst

 .. image:: /images/logo-text.svg

-ESPHome is a system to control your ESP8266/ESP32 and Raspberry Pi Pico by simple yet powerful configuration files and control them remotely through Home Automation systems.
+ESPHome is a system to control your ESP8266/ESP32 and RP2040 by simple yet powerful configuration files and control them remotely through Home Automation systems.

 .. image:: /images/hero.png